-- only 1 multi-plug outlet should be used per wall outlet
+- only one multi-plug outlet should be used per wall outlet

-- inspect cords for any damage and replace if necessary
+- inspect cords for any damage and replace them if necessary

 - Make sure all lights are rated for outdoors.
-The difference from the indoor rating is important
+The difference from the indoor rating is essential.

-- Examine strands for damage, replace if any is found
+- Examine strands for damage, and replace if any is found

 Be careful putting up decorations around power lines

-Ensure the ladder is not damaged, secured to the ground, and that someone else is present to assist you.
+Ensure the ladder is not damaged, secured to the ground, and that someone else assists you.

-- As with the lights, ensure that all extension cords are specifically for outdoor use.
+- As with the lights, ensure that all extension cords are for outdoor use.